IRevaluation/IRmedical/README.txt

 Evaluation of Medical Information Retrieval
 ___________________________________________

-Based on a challenge proposed by CLEF eHealth in 2015 (task 2)
+Based on a challenge [proposed by CLEF eHealth in 2015 (task 2):](https://sites.google.com/site/clefehealth2015/task-2)

 "The 2015 CLEF eHealth Task 2 aims to evaluate the effectiveness of information retrieval systems when searching for health content on the web, with the objective to foster research and development of search engines tailored to health information seeking.